 - Tessemae’s Southwest Ranch, for drizzling on top, once served

-- Melt butter in a large pan over medium heat.
+- Melt butter, ghee or coconut oil in a large pan over medium heat.
 Once melted, add the onion and garlic, and saute about 1-2 minutes.

 - Then, add the ground beef and break up with a spatula.
 After a minute or so, add the sliced carrots and season to taste with a little sea salt and black pepper.
 Stir well, and then add the cumin and chili powder.